 SANTIAGO DE CUBA

-The beaches are stunning.
-The art and music are both exceptional, and the colonial architecture will charm the pants off everyone – and not just in Havanna.
+• The art and music are both exceptional.
+And the colonial architecture will charm the pants off everyone, and not just in Havana.

+• There is an arts enclave.
 Santiago de Cuba, Cuba’s second largest city founded in 1515, has been pushed and pulled by Spanish, African, French, Haitian and Antillen influences.
 It is a cultural hub, home to many artists, musicians and writers.
 The fortress of Castillo de San Pedro de la Roca, built in 1700 and restored in the 1960s, overlooks the bay just a few miles southwest of the city.

 • It’s really old.
 Trinidad is one of the oldest European Cuban settlements, a UNESCO Heritage Site and architectural gem best known for its churches and museums.
 The centre of town is very well-preserved.
 Trinidad’s province, Sancti Spiritus, is great for nature-lovers and outdoor exploration.
 Nearby Topes de Collantes is a nature reserve park known for its hiking, waterfalls, spa mud baths, and postcard vistas.